 The sweet taste is reminiscent of the sweetness of our first food, mother's milk, and a completely natural inclination.
 While juicy ripe fruits would be our first choice when reaching to quench this desire, natural sugar concentrates can also be suitable secondary alternative when we feel the urge.

-Daily stress in our lives can cause the body to contract and many of us innately reach for sweet-tasting foods for its expanding qualities.
+Daily stress in our lives can cause the body to contract and many of us innately reach for sweet-tasting foods for their expanding qualities.
 When consumed in reasonable amounts, these sugars can help to provide the necessary balance we need and also give us the energy to burn for life activities.